Arahbar2000/USCcheduler/README.md

 <tomcat_home>/bin/catalina.sh start;
 ```

-then react would be started on port 3000.
+then react would be served on `http://localhost:8080/home`

 # SQL